Energy Management

 • Energy usage reports are sent to the CDA facilities staff to manage building systems and equipment

 Significant lighting upgrades to LEDs account for the majority of the electricity usage reduction.
-Projects include replacement of lights at several parking lots and roadways and in 2019 the CDA upgraded the lighting within the Terminal Parking Garage and the majority of exterior lighting around the gates.
-In 2021 upgrades to the Central Heating & Refrigeration Plant and additional mechanical and control upgrades throughout the Terminal and Concourses further improved the energy efficiency activities at Midway.
+Projects include replacement of lights at several parking lots and roadways.
+In 2021 upgrades to the Heating & Refrigeration Plant and additional mechanical and control upgrades throughout the Terminal and Concourses further improved the energy efficiency activities at Midway.